 Instead of asking your web developer “the color combination doesn’t look good“, you can write “I like the colors of this website xyz.com and I want you to take some idea from there“.
 Do you see the difference between these two sentences?

 The first sentence was too broad which will do nothing but confuse your web designer however with the help of some reference websites, as mentioned in the second example, your web designer may come closer to your expectations.

 When you are working with Indian web developers, providing screenshots and writing your feedback on it will save you a lot of time & energy.
 Believe me.

-- You are using different browser than your web developer.
+- You are using a different browser than your web developer.

-- You are using different screen resolution than your web developer.
+- You are using a different screen resolution than your web developer.

 - You didn’t clear the cache before checking any point again.